Korrd/challenge-blue-green/readme.md

 Add some Ansible/Jenkins magic to this solution, and you can have a fully automated CI/CD pipeline running in no time.
 Nowadays, the path to the MVP is almost a joyride.

 On a more personal note, this was quite the journey.
 Before starting, I saw myself as a knowledgeable sysop, yet diving into this I discovered a whole new world I wasn't previously aware of.

-I still have a lot to learn.
-I even had too google things I had forgot, like bash not supporting floating point, and some cURL magic I hadn't used in ages.

-There was no learning curve here.
-It was more like... an instantaneous jump from there to here (if you don't believe me, see the bibliography section, it's quite large!).
+I'm already thinking on ways to improve this (quite basic) solution further.

 ----------

 # Backlog

- - Finish writing consul setup instructions
- - Add control scripts
- - Write a script that automates proxy and consul setup (too messy atm)
+> - Write a script to automate installation and setup of the swarm
- - Check document for consistency, typos, etc
- - Test it again from scratch
- - Release
+> - Improve control scripts to consider the result of each command before proceeding to the next one

 ----------

 # Updates

+## Update 2017-03-22

+>Added control scripts and finished testing the solution.
+Also wrote the remaining entries on the readme file.

 ## Update 2017-03-17